 The new Hyundai Kona and Kona Electric just snatched up a major accolade, “Best Crossover for Hispanic Families” by the Hispanic Motor Press Foundation.
-The prestigious award follows an announcement just days earlier that the CUV is a finalist in the North American Utility Vehicle of the Year competition
+The 2019 Hyundai Kona just won the North American Untility Vehicle of the Year at NAIAS 2019!

 Since our First Drive feature over the summer, popularity has grown three-fold.
 The Hyundai Kona strikes a unique balance of efficiency, comfortable style, and fresh technology.
 With a MSRP starting at just $21k, the whip is ideal for millennials and young professionals.

 We took the 2018/19 Hyundai Kona SEL on special test drive to Detroit, Michigan to test the resilience, and comfort for Ken, a 6-foot-3 banker from Chicago.
 Ken, a frugal commuter was impressed with the Hyundai Kona’s optimal comfort and 30 mpg combined fuel economy.

 Simple Design with Striking Subtlety

 The 2019 Hyundai Kona is offered in a base SE, SEL, Limited and Ultimate grades.
 The CUV is low and short with a cool contrast roof.
 Seventeen inch alloy wheels are standard.
 Also cool are LED daytime running lights and on/off headlights that are shaped like a cat eye, and body color rear spoiler.
 LED headlights and tail lights are standard in the Kona Limited and Kona Ultimate with Auto High Beam.
 Remote keyless entry and push button start is standard on all models.